 Why Are Poinsettias The Official Christmas Flower?

-The flowers of the plant are the tiny berry-like structures you’ll see at the end of the bracts.
+The bright red and green poinsettia Christmas “flowers” are actually leaves.
+The flowers of the plant are the tiny berry-like structures at the end of the bracts.

 1. Cuetlaxochitl and Pepita – the Origins of the Poinsettia

-It was used to create textile and clothing dyes
+It was used to create textile and clothing dyes, and its sap was also thought to reduce a fever.

 The Aztecs prized the plant and the last Aztec emperor, Montezuma, was captivated by it.

 It wasn’t until the 17th century that the plant first became associated with Christmas.
+This was when Franciscan monks in the town of Taxco de Alarcon first used the shrub in Nativity processions.

-This was when Franciscan monks in the town of Taxco de Alarcon first used the shrub in Nativity processions
+It wasn’t until the 17th century that the plant first became associated with Christmas.
+This was when Franciscan monks in the town of Taxco de Alarcon first used the shrub in Nativity processions.

 It was also at around this point in history that the legend of Pepita and the “Flowers of the Holy Night” began.